kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - We can only guess at why they didn't have a cursory look at the [L'Amistat band](../../../crimes/protagonists/vidal-sastre.md#email-address) which this man apparently directed.
 - They might have noticed a whole bunch of historical complaints.
-- It makes me even more curious why the [Spanish government official](../../2024/october.md#madrid-and-paloma) would insist this man was *not* in the Generalitat systems, on or around the same day he was picking up his government prize.
+- It makes me even more curious why the [Spanish government official](../../2024/october.md#madrid-and-paloma) would insist this man was *not* in the Generalitat systems, on or around the same day he was picking up his government prize at the Palau de Arts in Valencia.
-- Are women and girls expected to be porn-gang fodder in Spain?
+- Are women and girls born and raised to be porn-gang fodder in Spain?

 ### Cyber expert